 The whole Cascade Lakes Highway is dotted with high-mountain lakes that stay refreshingly cold even on the hottest summer days.
 Sparks Lake is beloved for its stunning mountain backdrop.
 Elk Lake has a more social beach scene.
 Devils Lake is tiny but alpine-clear and shockingly cold.
 Pick your vibe and plunge accordingly.

 Located about 60 miles west of Bend in the Willamette National Forest, Blue Pool is one of the most visually stunning and bone-chilling places you can cold plunge.
-Fed by snowmelt filtered through underground lava tubes, it stays around 37–40 °F year-round.
-The water is so clear it looks shallow—until you realize it’s 30 feet deep.
+Fed by snowmelt filtered through underground lava tubes, it stays around 37 to 40 degrees Fahrenheit year-round.
+The water is so clear it looks shallow, until you realize it’s over 30 feet deep.

 Plunge Mindfully

 As with all wild water adventures, safety comes first.
 Scout your spot, watch for currents, and don’t go alone unless you’re experienced.
-Cold water shock is real, and even in the heat of summer, mountain lakes can surprise you with how quickly they drain your energy.
+Cold water shock is real.
+Even in the heat of summer, mountain lakes can surprise you with how quickly they drain your energy.
 Step in with intention, breathe through the discomfort, and know your limits.